ahmed-elbary/AdvancedRobotics/README.md

 # Advanced Robotics
-Advanced Robotics Materials and Workshops.
+Advanced Robotics Workshops and Assessments.

-All codes for WorkShops folder are refrenceed the workshops materials provided by Dr. Paul Baxter
+All codes for WorkShops folder are refrenceed, the workshops materials provided by Dr Paul Baxter and Dr Athanasios Polydoros